Germaine Tailleferre: Biography

-After the war, in 1946, she returned to her home in France, where she composed orchestral and chamber music, plus numerous other works including the ballets Paris-Magie (with Lise Delarme) and Parisiana (for the Royal Ballet of Copenhagen), the operas Il était un petit navire (with Henri Jeanson), Dolores, La petite sirène (with Philippe Soupault, based on Hans Christian Andersen's story "The Little Mermaid"), and Le maître (to a libretto by Ionesco), the musical comedy Parfums, the Concerto des vaines paroles for baritone voice, piano, and orchestra, the Concerto for Soprano and Orchestra, the Concertino for Flute, Piano, and Orchestra, the Second Piano Concerto, the Concerto for Two Guitars and Orchestra, her Second Sonata for Violin and Piano, and the Sonata for Harp, as well as an impressive number of film and television scores.
-The majority of this music was not published until after her death.
+In 1946, Tailleferre returned to France, where she composed orchestral and chamber music and other works, including the ballets Paris-Magie (with Lise Delarme) and Parisiana (for the Royal Ballet of Copenhagen), the operas Il était un petit navire (with Henri Jeanson), Dolores, La petite sirène (with Philippe Soupault, based on Hans Christian Andersen's story "The Little Mermaid"), and Le maître (to a libretto by Ionesco), the musical comedy Parfums, the Concerto des vaines paroles for baritone voice, piano, and orchestra, the Concerto for Soprano and Orchestra, the Concertino for Flute, Piano, and Orchestra, the Second Piano Concerto, the Concerto for Two Guitars and Orchestra, her Second Sonata for Violin and Piano, and the Sonata for Harp, as well as many film and television scores.
+Most of this music was not published until after her death.

-In 1976, she accepted the post of accompanist for a children's music and movement class at the École alsacienne, a private school in Paris.
+In 1976, Tailleferre accepted the post of accompanist for a children's music and movement class at the École alsacienne, a private school in Paris.
 During the last period of her life, she concentrated mainly on smaller forms due to increasing problems with arthritis in her hands.
-She nevertheless produced the Sonate champêtre for oboe, clarinet, bassoon, and piano; the Sonata for Two Pianos; Chorale and Variations for Two Pianos or Orchestra; a series of children's songs (on texts by Jean Tardieu); and pieces for young pianists.
+She produced the Sonate champêtre for oboe, clarinet, bassoon, and piano; the Sonata for Two Pianos; Chorale and Variations for Two Pianos or Orchestra; a series of children's songs (on texts by Jean Tardieu); and pieces for young pianists.
 Her last major work was the Concerto de la fidelité for coloratura soprano and orchestra, which was premièred at the Paris Opera the year before her death.

-Germaine Tailleferre continued to compose right up until a few weeks before her death, on 7 November 1983 in Paris.
+Tailleferre continued to compose until a few weeks before her death at age 91 on 7 November 1983.
 She is buried in Quincy-Voisins, Seine-et-Marne, France.
-She was the last surviving member of Les Six up until her death at the age of 91.
+She was the last surviving member of Les Six.

-In Britain, BBC Radio 3 broadcast five hours of biography and critique of Tailleferre's works, in one of its series, Composer of the Week, including recordings of her works (available as podcasts), in the final week of July 2023.
+In 2023, BBC Radio 3 broadcast five hours of biography and critique of Tailleferre's works, in one of its series, Composer of the Week, including recordings of her works (available as podcasts).